 - 1. Exploring something

 - 2. Measuring something

 - 3. Modeling something for explanation

 - 4. Modeling something for prediction

 - 5. Comparing something

 - Next week, we will shortly talk about some techniques for performing these tasks

-- Today, please just understand
+- Today, we only wanted to understand

 - the tasks themselves

 - their differences